Tajikistan

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the Standard GSP, Tajikistan is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
-Nonetheless, Tajikistan has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Tajikistan has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
-Recently, Tajikistan has expressed interest in joining the EU's GSP+ scheme for sustainable development, which requires beneficiaries to ratify 27 international conventions on human and labour rights, environmental protection and good governance.
-With the current status of ratifications, Tajikistan already fulfills this admission criteria.
+As a beneficiary of the Standard GSP, Tajikistan is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, Tajikistan has ratified all 15 core international conventions on human and labour rights, as well as all 12 conventions on environmental protection and good governance listed in the GSP Regulation.
+Tajikistan has expressed interest in joining the EU's GSP+ arrangement, which requires beneficiaries to ratify these 27 international conventions.
+With the current status of ratifications, Tajikistan already fulfils this admission criterion.

 Core international conventions on human rights and labour standards